Decoder22/HousePoints/README.md

 7. copy FindMethod.gs into findMethod.gs
 8. create new script file (tep 4) and name it findNameMethod
 9. copy FindNameMethod.gs into FindNameMethod.gs
-10. Create a new spread sheet in google drive and copy the format posted
+10. Create a new spread sheet in google drive and copy the format posted in points.xslx
 11. fill in your information
 12. click on constants.gs and update the section that says //CHANGE THIS You will need to update the address for your spreadsheet,